hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

   <div class="cfrHistograms" style="max-width: 360px; margin: auto;">
     Belgium, Denmark, Finland, France, Germany, Italy, Ireland, Sweden, Spain, Luxembourg, Portugal, Netherlands
   </div>
-  <figcaption>Histograms of different calculated CFR values for offsets 0 to 35 days, for cases reported in September 2020.</figcaption>
+  <figcaption>Density plots of different calculated CFR values for offsets 0 to 35 days, for cases reported in September 2020.</figcaption>
 </figure>

-We can see that all histograms have humps under 2% CFR.
+We can see that all density plots have humps under 2% CFR.
 Calculated CFRs for Denmark and Finland are completely located under 1%.
 On the other extreme, Belgium and Italy show a wide range of CFR values for offsets between 0 and 35 days.

 Eastern part of the union is much messier: